Skip to main content

 Postdoctoral Fellow in the Epidemiology Branch at NICHD

 The Epidemiology Branch (EB) at the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD) Intramural Population Health Research Program is recruiting outstanding postdoctoral fellows to join a multidisciplinary team whose mission is to conduct original research focusing on human reproduction, pregnancy, and maternal and child health.
-Candidates will train for a career in epidemiologic research under the mentorship of EB Branch Chief, Dr. Bizu Gelaye, or Senior Investigator, Dr. Katherine Grantz.
-Fellows will develop their projects within the scope of ongoing research led by their mentor using population-based datasets to study topics in psychosocial exposures, perinatal mental health, fetal growth, and maternal and offspring health outcomes.
+Candidates will train for a career in epidemiologic research under the mentorship of EB Branch Chief, Dr. Bizu Gelaye (adjunct professor of epidemiology at Harvard Chan School), or Senior Investigators, Drs.
+Katherine Grantz, Edwina Yeung, and Fasil Tekola-Ayele.
+Fellows will develop their projects within the scope of ongoing research led by their mentor using population-based datasets to study topics in psychosocial exposures, perinatal mental health, fetal growth, infertility treatment, placental epigenetics, and maternal and offspring health outcomes.
+Please see the position post for details.